GTG, ROFL, NVM, OFC, YOLO, SMH – Is English Dying?

 We are at an age where we must resort to ‘cave signs’ to communicate.
 Unfortunately, the ‘whatsup,’ casual slang has permeated into official emails, boardrooms and boss-employee, employee-client relationships.

-I met a few friends the other day who belong to the old school of thought that I belong to, which was fortunate for me, because it did raise my spirits and made me feel less of an endangered species.
+I met a friend of mine the other day who belong to the old school of thought, which was fortunate for me, because it did raise my spirits and made me feel less of an endangered species.
+She had come along with another friend of hers who I was meeting for the first time.

-One of them raised the topic of today’s lingo and how disrespectful she found it, especially when it crossed the office premises; and made its’ way into official WhatsApp groups.
-Apparently, it had resulted in a misunderstanding in their group leading to time spent on mending relations.
+As we got talking, my friend’s friend raised the topic of today’s lingo and how disrespectful she found it, especially when it crossed the office premises; and made its’ way into official WhatsApp groups.
+Apparently, it had resulted in a misunderstanding in their group leading to unnecessary time spent on mending relations.
 Being the CEO of the company, she instantly put a stop to official communication via WhatsApp.
-It was she who wanted me to write about this topic.
+It was her desire that I write on this topic.

-The other friend who was there also chipped in to the conversation and expressed her distaste for acronyms like’ HBD,’ to which her daughter who is 15 and happened to be there, disagreed.
-Instantly she said, ‘What’s wrong if we say HBD?
-Its friendship.
+As we talked, my friend expressed her distaste for acronyms like’ HBD,’ to which her daughter who is 15 and happened to be there, vehemently disagreed.
+She instantly asked, ‘What’s wrong if we say HBD?
+Its’ friendship.
 It saves time.’

 How cool is Whats up?